Riclaw/EU-Flight-Pandemic-Analysis/README.md

-# EXPLORING EFFECTIVE STRATEGIES: AN ANALYSIS OF EUROPEAN AVIATION NETWORK AND RESTRICTIVE MEASURES TO CONTROL PANDEMIC OUTBREAKS
+s# EXPLORING EFFECTIVE STRATEGIES: AN ANALYSIS OF EUROPEAN AVIATION NETWORK AND RESTRICTIVE MEASURES TO CONTROL PANDEMIC OUTBREAKS

 ### Abstract